Bobi Wine

-Bobi Wine (born Robert Kyagulanyi Ssentamu, 12 February 1982), is a Ugandan activist, politician, singer, lawyer and actor.
-He is a former Member of Parliament for Kyadondo County East constituency in Wakiso District, in Uganda's Central Region.
+Robert Kyagulanyi Ssentamu (born 12 February, 1982), commonly known by his stage name Bobi Wine, is a Ugandan activist, politician, singer, lawyer, actor and former member of Parliament.
+He is currently the president of the National Unity Platform (NUP), a political party in Uganda opposed to Yoweri Museveni's government.

-He also leads the National Unity Platform political party.
-In June 2019, he announced his candidacy for the 2021 Ugandan presidential election.
-He participated in the 2021 election, in which, according to official results, he lost to incumbent Yoweri Museveni, although he claims this result was fraudulent.
+Wine is a former member of Parliament for Kyadondo County East constituency in Wakiso District, in Uganda's Central Region.
+In June, 2019, he announced his candidacy for the 2021 Ugandan presidential election.
+He participated in the 2021 election, in which, according to official results, he lost to incumbent Yoweri Museveni.
+As of January 2026, he maintains that this result was fraudulent.
+On 14 December, 2021, he was placed under house arrest by the Government of Uganda.
+He continued to protest his arrest.
+He later went abroad, where he was involved in the creation of a documentary titled The corruption involved in the 2021 election.
+Upon his return to Uganda on 5 October, 2023, he was arrested.
+The Peabody Award-winning documentary film Bobi Wine: The People's President chronicled his journey during the 2021 election.

-On 14 December 2021, he was placed under house arrest by the Government of Uganda, he then continued to protest his arrest.
-He later went abroad where he publicized through a documentary “the corruption involved in the 2021 election.”
-Upon his return to Uganda on 5 October 2023, he was arrested.
-The Peabody Award-winning documentary film Bobi Wine: The People's President chronicled his treacherous journey during the 2021 election.
-On 7 February 2025 the National Unity Platform held an open public debate for all the 10 contestants for the 2025 Kawempe North by-election, a first in the history of Uganda.
+On 7 February 2025, the NUP held an open public debate for all 10 contestants in the 2025 Kawempe North by-election, a first for Uganda.
 The debate was streamed live on social media.
-On 25 June 2025, Wine officially submitted his expression of interest forms for the National Unity Platform's presidential flagbearer in the 2026 general elections in Uganda, describing the bid as a continuation of his “unfinished mission” and urged citizens to support a "protest vote" to end decades of political repression.
+On 25 June 2025, Wine officially filed for the NUP's presidential flagbearer in the 2026 general elections in Uganda, describing the bid as a continuation of his "unfinished mission" and urged citizens to support a "protest vote" to end decades of political repression.
+One day after the general election, the NUP alleged that Museveni sent an army helicopter to arrest Wine as part of a larger military order to suppress his supporters using "snatch squads" operating on the streets.
+Wine reported that he escaped the raid on his compound.
+As of mid-March 2026, he is based outside Uganda.

 Early life and education

-Wine was born Robert Kyagulanyi Ssentamu on 12 February 1982 to the Jackson Willington Ssentamu in a family of 34.
+Robert Kyagulanyi Ssentamu, commonly known as Bobi Wine, was born on 12 February, 1982 to the Jackson Willington Ssentamu in a family of 34.
 He was born in Nkozi Hospital, where his mother, Margaret Nalunkuuma worked as a midwife.
 He grew up in the Kamwokya slum in the northeastern part of Kampala, the capital city of Uganda.

 Wine attended Kitante Hill School, where he attained his Uganda Certificate of Education in 1996, as well as Kololo Senior Secondary School, where he attained his Uganda Advanced Certificate of Education in 1998.
 He then attended Makerere University in Kampala, where he studied music, dance, and drama, graduating with a diploma in 2003.
-In 2016, Wine joined the International University of East Africa for a Bachelor of Laws degree.
+In 2016, he joined the International University of East Africa for a Bachelor of Laws degree.
 Following the advice of his constitutional law lecturer, David Lewis Rubongoya, he transferred from IUEA, which was not fully accredited to teach law at the time, to Cavendish University, which was already accredited.
 He graduated from Cavendish University in August 2024.